.J.Crew Demylee Leopard Wide Leg Pants

 1961 photo of African American model Beverly Valdez with Pauline Trigère.

-Ms. Trigère, outspoken and occasionally a prima donna.
+Ms. Trigère is outspoken and occasionally a prima donna.
 Trigère was also an independent thinker.
 She was the first principal designer to showcase an African American model, Beverly Valdes, in 1961.
 The grand dame continued to design collections until 1994.

 Pauline Trigère Turtle Scarf

-Under the name of P.T Concepts, she introduced jewelry, men’s ties, and scarf lines that included designs of her beloved turtle.
-Her trademark turtle prominently featured with these additions.
-There was Trigère perfume too.
+Under the name P.T.
+Concepts, she introduced jewelry, men’s ties, and scarf lines that included designs of her beloved turtle.
+These additions prominently featured her trademark turtle.
+There was Trigère perfume.

 La Tortue (The Turtle), her upstate New York country home, had a collection of 900 turtles fashioned in gold, needlepoint, crystal, and other materials adorning the estate.